approvals/ApprovalTests.cpp/doc/Overview.md

 ## Approval Tests

-Approval Tests simplify verification of the outputs.
+Approval Tests simplify the verification of outputs.
 They do this by writing the outputs to a file, which once saved, becomes your spec.

-You still supply the inputs, but Approval Tests gives you powerful ways of viewing complex outputs, meaning you can move on to the next feature or next test more quickly.
+You still supply the inputs, but Approval Tests gives you [powerful ways of viewing complex outputs](/doc/Reporters.md#top), meaning you can move on to the next feature or next test more quickly.

 <!-- snippet: sandwich_example_with_approvals -->
 <a id='snippet-sandwich_example_with_approvals'/></a>